Quad Cities: Race and ethnicity

 The racial makeup of the area is 90.6% White (410,861), 3.7% Black or African American (27,757), 0.6% American Indian and Alaskan Native (1,255), 1.0% Asian (6,624), 0.03% Pacific Islander (156), and 2.0% from two or more races (11,929).
 7.1% of the population is Hispanic or Latino of any race (37,070).
 The predominant ethnicities in the Quad Cities are of northern European descent, including German, Irish, and English, as well Scandinavian (Mostly Swedish and Norwegian) and Dutch.
 The primary minority groups in the area are African-Americans, which in Davenport make up the third largest black population in the state of Iowa, a community dating back to the 1830s when Iowa was a free territory.
-Many of the city's African-American residents have roots in the Southern/Border states of the U.S., including Mississippi, Arkansas, Alabama, and Missouri.
+Many of the metro area's African-American residents have roots in the Southern and Border states of the U.S., including Mississippi, Arkansas, Alabama, Missouri, Kentucky and Virginia.
 The most significant Asian-American populations are South Asian and Vietnamese American.

 Religion

-According to resources, Christianity is the largest religion to be practiced in the area.
+According to resources, Christianity is the largest religion practiced in the area.
 However, the two states have a different population of Christian groups.
 In Davenport and Bettendorf, Catholics make up an 18.5% plurality, but Protestants with 15.1% Mainline and 11.6% Evangelical make up large minorities as well.
 The Black Protestants on the Iowa side comes in at 1.2%.
 On the Illinois side, between Rock Island, Moline, and East Moline, Catholicism is less prevalent at 12.4%, and at 12.5% Evangelical and 11.0% Mainline have smaller declines.

 The Jewish population is about 500–600, which is down from about 1,800–2,000 in the 1950s and 1960s.

+Metropolitan area

+The Quad Cities metropolitan area, more formally known as the Davenport–Moline–Rock Island Metropolitan Statistical Area (MSA), is the metropolitan area associated with the Quad Cities in the U.S. states of Iowa and Illinois.
+The Davenport–Moline–Rock Island MSA consists of four counties – Scott County in Iowa and Henry, Mercer, and Rock Island counties in Illinois – and had an estimated population of 384,324 as of 2020.

+The Quad Cities metropolitan area is also considered part of the Great Lakes Megalopolis, and is the largest metropolitan area along the Mississippi River in Iowa and between Minneapolis–Saint Paul and the St. Louis metropolitan area.